-and ultimately death.
-After the mice received intraperitoneal dichlorvos, some degree of tremor and excessive activity showed that over time the symptoms became more severe and cause death.
-In this study, verapamil dose dependently reduced clonic and tonic seizures and deaths from dicholory os.
-The results showed that the results of different researchers before treatment with calcium channel antagonists, seizure activity creation of different materials down to is in agreement.
-If nimodipine in preventing tonic convulsions caused by PTZ (Khanna et al., 2000), aminophyline (Chakrabarti et al., 1998) and pilocarpine (Marinho et al., 1997) have a protective effect but unlike the above models in all tests anti-convulsant effect has been observed.
-For example, Kainic acid induced seizures, administration of nimodipine before this material could not reduce seizures (Mikati et al., 2004).
+that the results of different researchers before treatment with calcium channel antagonists, seizure activity in preventing tonic convulsions caused by PTZ (Khanna et al., 2000), Aminophyline (Chakrabarti et al., 1998) and pilocarpine (Marinho et al., 1997) have a protective effect but unlike the above models in all tests anti-convulsant effect has been observed.
+For example Kainic acid induced seizures, administration of nimodipine before this material could not reduce seizures (Mikati et al., 2004).

-Another study showed that calcium channel blockers with values above 80 mg kg-1 could inhibit tonic seizures from chemicals including PTZ in mice and rats (Gasior et al., 1996; Wurpel and Iyer, 1994) but later showed that high doses of calcium channels blockers cause systemic and cardiac disorders such as a sharp reduction in coronary blood pressure, decreased movements, imbalance and headache relief (Kulak et al., 2004; Van Luijtelaar et al., 1995).
+In another study showed that nimodipine with values >80 mg kg-1 could inhibit tonic seizures from chemicals including PTZ in mice and rats (Gasior et al., 1996; Wurpel and Iyer, 1994) but later showed that high doses of calcium channels blockers cause systemic and cardiac disorders, such as a sharp reduction in coronary blood pressure, decreased movements, imbalance headache relief (Van Luijtelaar et al., 1995; Kulak et al., 2004).
 Epilepsy in patients who were resistant to treatment have reported that nimodipine in an uncontrolled study, seizure frequency is reduced (De Falco et al., 1992) but in another study that two strains were unaware controls, no anti-convulsant effects was observed by nimodipine (Larkin et al., 1991).
 Other problems prescription drug, long-term administration of drugs with low prescribed intervals (3-4 times a day to several weeks) and side effects include headache and hypotension, pronounced the man was from animal models.
-However after 24 and 72 h of administration of nimodipine, percent of alpha and theta waves was increased and vice versa percent in delta waves electroencephalogram was reduced (Kulak et al., 2004; Larkin et al., 1991).
-Other studies have shown that the anti-convulsant effects of calcium channel blockers with other anti-epileptic drugs, increases.
-For example, in mice and rats with concurrent administration of nimodipine with other drugs can be decreased PTZ-induced tonic seizures, seizures resulting from sound and relieve the electroshock (Gasior et al., 1996; Khosla and Pandhi, 2000; Mikati et al., 2004).
+However, after 24 and 72 h of administration of nimodipine, percent of alpha (α) and theta (θ) waves was increased and vice versa percent in delta waves electroencephalogram was reduced (Kulak et al., 2004; Larkin et al., 1991).
+Other studies have shown that the anti-convulsant effects of calcium channel blockers, especially nimodipine with other anti-epileptic drugs, increases.
+For example, in mice and rats with concurrent administration of nimodipine with other drugs can be decreased PTZ-induced tonic seizures, seizures resulting from sound and relieve the electroshock (Mikati et al., 2004; Gasior et al., 1996; Khosla and Pandhi, 2000).
+Dihydropyridine calcium channels blockers in experimental seizures by ischemia, bicuculine, electrical cortical shocks, nitrous oxide and alcohol withdrawal syndrome is caused due have anti-convulsant effects (Kriz et al., 2003).